haddocking/powerfit/README.md

 You system is now prepared to install PowerFit.
 Follow the general instructions above to see how.

+### MacOSX (10.7+)

 ### Windows

+First install git for Windows, as it comes in addition to git itself with a nice bash shell.
+Go to [git-scm](https://git-scm.com/download/win), download *git* and install it.
-To run PowerFit on Windows, install a Python distribution with NumPy, Cython and Scipy included such as [Anaconda](http://continuum.io/downloads).
+After this, install a Python distribution with NumPy, Cython and Scipy included such as [Anaconda](http://continuum.io/downloads).
-The general instructions above can then be followed.
+After installation, open up the bash shell shipped with git and follow the general instructions written above.

 ## Usage